WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - You'll have two partitions loaded, one is the ESP partition, and the other is the Win partition.
 Take note of the letters you've used.

-**_WARNING: We'll assume X: is the Win partition and that Y: is the ESP partition for the next commands.
+**_⚠️ WARNING: We'll assume X: is the Win partition and that Y: is the ESP partition for the next commands.
 Replace them correctly or you'll lose data on your PC._**

 - Run these commands: